Rex Burkhead Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Recent Performances

-- In last week's matchup with the Chargers, Burkhead ran for 149 yards on 22 carries (averaging 6.8 yards per attempt) while scoring two touchdowns on the ground.
+- In last week's matchup with the Chargers, Burkhead rushed for 149 yards on 22 carries (averaging 6.8 yards per carry) while scoring two touchdowns on the ground.

-- Over his last three outings, Burkhead has piled up 230 rushing yards (76.7 per game) on 49 attempts with two touchdowns.
+- Burkhead has run for 230 yards on 49 carries (76.7 yards per game) with two touchdowns during his last three games.

 Burkhead's Houston Teammates